 A graduate of USC’s School of Drama, Jennie started her career as a stand-up comedienne and improv artist.
 She wrote material as half of the female stand-up duo “Frisk and Webb,” and later performed sketch and improvisational comedy in night-clubs and theaters as the only woman in the politically-inspired trio “Rabble Without a Cause.”
 She later worked with a group of women writer/performers to develop original material as part of a deal with Paramount Studios.

 In 1987 Jennie co-founded The Rough Theater, a non-profit theater company which actively produced new works through the mid-nineties.
 She updated and adapted the company’s first production, LA Book of the Dead, and co-wrote its successful follow-up, Killing Miss America.
 Killing Miss America has subsequently been produced a number of times at theaters in and around Los Angeles.
 For the LA Open Festival in 1990, the company joined other Los Angeles artists to form the performance collective “Urbanites Evolve!,” workshopping a street-theater one-act version of her play GreenHouse at an abandoned mortar shell bunker in San Pedro, estate ruins in Hollywood, and late-night off-Hollywood Boulevard.
 Subsequent readings of GreenHouse were sponsored by Theatricum Botanicum and A.S.K.
 Theater Projects.
-She has a 30 year+ connection to Will Geer’s Theatricum Botanicum (where she created and ran the company’s new play development program, Botanicum Seedlings).
+She had a 30+ years connection to Will Geer’s Theatricum Botanicum (where she created and ran the company’s new play development program, Botanicum Seedlings).

 In 2000 Jennie renewed her focus on her playwriting.
 From 2000-2002 her plays were chosen as winners in the Alliance of Los Angeles Playwrights (ALAP) new play competitions, and in 2001 her her play Unclaimed Assets premiered at the Edinburgh Fringe Festival and The Complete Story of the War was selected by The Playwrights’ Center in Minneapolis for development in their PlayLabs.
 Shortly thereafter Jennie received a commission from Theatricum Botanicum and wrote the one-act Tilting, which was developed through readings and workshops from 2002-2003.
 In 2003 she was commissioned to write short radio plays broadcast on KPFK-FM.
 Her work has since been produced, published and supported by theaters and organizations around the globe.